How To Make & Peel Perfect Hard Boiled Eggs

 If you’re tired of under or overcooking hard-boiled eggs and tired of trying to pick the glued on shell off of your boiled eggs, you’ve come to the right place.
-I’m here to show you how to make perfect hard-boiled eggs…and how to peel them easily & perfect every time!
+I’m here to show you how to make & peel perfect hard boiled eggs every time!

 Do you peel your hard-boiled eggs, or do you find yourself picking away at the shell, one tiny piece at a time, wondering at the same time what makes the shell glue itself to the egg white?
 Do you finally give up and pitch the egg in the garbage can?
 Believe me, you’re not alone.
 I used to throw lots of hard-boiled eggs in the garbage until my frustration finally led to an intense search for the perfect solution to this frustrating problem and I found it.